Skip over main navigation

 Expand

-Our Finance Manager, Nichola is responsible for overseeing all financial processes and controls of SEE, financial reporting and payroll.
-Nichola also works at Edinburgh Art Festival and Stills Gallery, with previous experience at a number of organisations including the Fruitmarket Gallery, PACE, Scottish Poetry Library, Vision Mechanics and Out of the Blue Arts and Education Trust.
+Our Finance Manager, Nichola's responsible for overseeing all financial processes and controls of SEE, finance reporting, and payroll.
+Nichola also works at Edinburgh Art Festival and Ingleby Gallery, with previous experience at several organisations including the Fruitmarket Gallery, Stills Gallery, PACE, Scottish Poetry Library, Vision Mechanics and Out of the Blue Arts and Education Trust.

 [email protected]